-Co-directors Dr. Sally Jo Vasicko and Dr. Ray Scheele are responsible for oversight of all Bowen Center programs, including the Indiana Certified Public Manager® Program.
-CPM Coordinator Charles “Chip” Taylor is responsible for CPM curriculum development and day-to-day operation of the program.
-He is also the lead facilitator for the Phase II CPM sessions and a co-facilitator for the Phase I sessions.
-Sally Jo, Ray, and Chip all have extensive experience in public management, professional development, and human resource administration.
+Dr. Charles “Chip” Taylor is the Managing Director and is responsible for oversight of all Bowen Center programs, including the Indiana Certified Public Manager® Program.
+Chip has overseen CPM curriculum development and day-to-day operation of the program since its inception.
+He has also served as the lead facilitator for the Phase II CPM sessions and as a co-facilitator for the Phase I sessions.
+Chip has extensive experience in public management, professional development, and human resource administration.

-We are fortunate to be collaborating with Kate Love-Jacobson and Ryan Chasey of the High Performance Government Network.
-Kate is the lead facilitator for the Phase I CPM sessions.
-Both Kate and Ryan have collaborated with us in the development of the Phase I CPM curriculum.
+We are fortunate to be collaborating with Heather Presley-Cowen and Ryan Chasey of the HPG Network.
+Heather is the lead facilitator for the Phase I CPM sessions.
+Heather and Ryan have collaborated with us in the development and continued improvement of the Phase I CPM curriculum.
 In doing so, they have drawn on their own extensive public sector management experience.

-Ryan Chasey is president of the High Performance Government Network, where he leads the not-for-profit organization dedicated to the improvement of local government performance.
-Ryan has worked in government and government-related finance and policymaking since 2002.
-He previously served as the quality director/public finance officer for the City of Fort Wayne, where he was responsible for overseeing the city’s performance management program.
+Ryan Chasey is President of the HPG Network, where he leads the not-for-profit organization dedicated to the improvement of local government performance.
+Ryan has worked in government and government-related finance and policy making since 2002.
+He previously served as the Quality Director/ Public Finance Officer for the City of Fort Wayne, where he was responsible for overseeing the city’s performance management program.